jetbrains-academy/Coroutines-and-channels/Coroutines/Canceling/task.md

-Create two versions of the function that loads the list of contributors.
+Look at two versions of the function that loads the list of contributors.
 Compare how both versions behave when you try to cancel the parent coroutine.
-The first version will use `coroutineScope` to start all of the child coroutines, whereas the second will use `GlobalScope`.
+The first version is using `coroutineScope` to start all of the child coroutines, whereas the second is using `GlobalScope`.

-1. In [Request5Concurrent.kt](course://Coroutines/Canceling/src/tasks/Request5Concurrent.kt), add a 3-second delay to the `loadContributorsConcurrent()` function.
+1. In [src/tasks/Request5Concurrent.kt](course://Coroutines/Canceling/src/tasks/Request5Concurrent.kt), uncomment 3-second delay in the `loadContributorsConcurrent()` function.

    The delay affects all of the coroutines that send requests, so that there's enough time to cancel the loading after the coroutines are started but before the requests are sent.

-2. Create the second version of the loading function: copy the implementation of `loadContributorsConcurrent()` to `loadContributorsNotCancellable()` in [Request5NotCancellable.kt](course://Coroutines/Canceling/src/tasks/Request5NotCancellable.kt) and then remove the creation of a new `coroutineScope`.
+2. Look at the second version of the loading function: `loadContributorsNotCancellable()` in [src/tasks/Request5NotCancellable.kt](course://Coroutines/Canceling/src/tasks/Request5NotCancellable.kt)
-3. The `async` calls now fail to resolve, so start them by using `GlobalScope.async`:
+3. It is using `GlobalScope.async`:

     ```kotlin
     suspend fun loadContributorsNotCancellable(